 We know that direct reader revenue is the number one priority for many newspapers now, and last year Media Briefing released a report on how 15 European publishers were planning to do this.
 They studied leading publishers, including BILD, The Economist, De Correspondent, Süddeutsche Zeitung, The Times, and Le Monde.
 One thing that stood out was the importance placed on developing new editions.

 We see that for publishers who have adopted this strategy, they’ve been able to truly grow.
 When The Times and The Sunday Times moved to an edition-focused strategy in 2016, they saw users of the paid-for mobile app up 30% and the average number of pageviews up 300% in the first year.
 Ouest-France has also succeed with their digital-only edition L’édition du Soir–recently hitting 20 million page views in the month of August.
-We will be releasing a case study soon of how Ouest-France has succeed with their digital-only evening edition in honour of its fifth anniversary, sign up here to receive the case study first (and let us know if there is anything particular you are interested in learning!)
+We will be releasing a case study soon of how Ouest-France has succeed with their digital-only evening edition in honour of its fifth anniversary, let us know if there is anything particular you are interested in learning!)

 Get inspiration for your edition strategy